-Today, Databricks announced that it is launching a new partnership with MathWorks, the leading developer of mathematical computing software, MATLAB, and Simulink products that are used by engineers and scientists globally.
+Today, Databricks announced that it is launching a new partnership with MathWorks, whose MATLAB and Simulink product families are used by engineers and scientists globally.

 From medical devices to jets and autonomous cars, millions of engineers and scientists use MATLAB and Simulink to build and test autonomous systems using simulation models that interact with physical systems.
 However, when it comes to running these models at cloud scale, domain experts have to wrestle with operational aspects of setting up compute resources, building complex data pipelines and learning new programming languages to run their models and simulations.
 This rigidity takes away from the actual simulation and research work that can yield critical discovery and insights at scale.

 Simplifying MATLAB Simulations in the Cloud

 The Databricks and MathWorks partnership solves this by allowing domain experts to access and analyze big data on the Databricks Unified Data Analytics Platform using the familiar MATLAB interface, greatly simplifying the aspects of running large computational and simulation workloads in the cloud.